PMBio/mtSet/README.md

     git clone https://github.com/PMBio/mtSet.git

-mtSet can be run from the command line using the scripts in _mtSet_/_bin_ in a portable manner as shown in the [tutorial](https://github.com/PMBio/mtSet/wiki/Tutorial).
+mtSet can be run from the command line using the scripts in _mtSet_/_bin_ as standalone software as shown in the [tutorial](https://github.com/PMBio/mtSet/wiki/Tutorial).

-mtSet can be also installed by using the _setup.py_ file.

 ## Operating system